 When you publish a customization project, the system applies the changes in the project to the website.
 After the customization project has been published, users see the modified Acumatica ERP.
-The changes apply to the website of Acumatica ERP and therefore affect all company tenants in the system (see Customization of a Multi-Company Site for details).
+The changes apply to the website of Acumatica ERP and therefore affect all tenants in the system (see Customization of a Multitenant Site for details).